12 Best Basecamp Alternatives in 2026

 Can I migrate from Basecamp to another tool?

 Most alternatives support CSV import for tasks, projects, and team data.
-Basecamp provides export options for projects, to-dos, messages, and files.
+Basecamp provides export options for projects, to-dos, messages, and files via its data export feature (Adminland > Export).
 Some platforms offer dedicated import tools that map Basecamp data structures automatically.
-Check each platform's migration documentation for specific instructions, as the mapping varies depending on how you used Basecamp's features.
+Check each platform's migration documentation for specific instructions.
+Agiled supports CSV and manual import for projects, contacts, and financial data.

 Does Basecamp have Gantt charts or time tracking?

-No. Basecamp does not include Gantt charts, timeline views, task dependencies, or native time tracking.
-Its project management is limited to to-do lists and basic Card Tables (a simple Kanban view).
+No. Basecamp does not include Gantt charts, timeline views, task dependencies, subtasks, or native time tracking at any plan level.
+Its project management is limited to flat to-do lists and a basic Card Table view (single-select status columns with no automations).
 Teams that need visual project timelines, critical path tracking, or billable time tracking must use third-party integrations or switch to a platform that includes these features natively.
+Agiled, ClickUp, Monday.com, Wrike, and Teamwork all include Gantt charts and time tracking in their base plans.

 For more useful information, browse the resources guide today!